General national economic measures

 Carry forward scheme: losses in 2020 could be measured against profits in the 3 years to come (if 85% of the employment cost of 2019 remains)

 Flanders – see dedicated page.

-Companies that have fully shut down are given a one-time compensation of €4000.
-If closures last past the 5th of April 2020, companies will receive an additional €160 per day of shutdown.
+Companies that had fully shut down were given a one-time compensation of €4000.
+If closures lasted past the 5th of April 2020, companies could receive an additional €160 per day of shutdown.

-Companies/self-employed that are still open but suffering massive losses can also apply to a compensation scheme.
-The loss of turnover has to be at least 60% compared to the same period last year (reference period is March 14, 2020 to April 30, 2020).
+Companies/self-employed that were still open but suffering massive losses could also apply to a compensation scheme.
+The loss of turnover had to be at least 60% compared to the same period last year (reference period was March 14, 2020 to April 30, 2020).
 See here.

 €100 million worth of publicly guaranteed loans of up to 12 months to be taken out before the end of the calendar year.

-€1 billion: Property evaluations for companies will not be published until September and company property tax payments will not be due until then.
+€1 billion: Property evaluations for companies were not published before September 2020 and company property tax payments were not due until then.

-€20 million: Government will pay for 100 000 employee’s utility fees (water, gas and electricity) for 1 month if they are facing technical unemployment.
+€20 million: Government paid for 100 000 employee’s utility fees (water, gas and electricity) for 1 month who were facing technical unemployment.

 Brussels (FAQ, see point 2 for measures for businesses and self-employed workers, including 4,000€ compensation, city tax relief)

 More info :